 Image via Flickr by GDS Infographics

-An infographic is a popular visual used in content marketing to help convey data or information that may be difficult to verbalize or explain or may be complex for the reader to digest in a written text.
+Infographics, including food infographics, are popular visuals used in content marketing to help convey data or information that may be difficult to verbalize or explain or may be complex for the reader to digest in a written text.
 An infographic can help you creatively describe a process or present data that will grab a viewer’s attention and add to the visual element of the content.
 In content marketing, readers are typically engaged with online content for a shorter period: Catching their attention and being able to explain information without losing them quickly is essential to engaging your audience.

 Food infographics are a specific genre of infographics that help either explain a process related to food, describe the steps in a recipe, break down the ingredients of a specific dish, or detail data on food that has been presented in the content.
 These types of infographics are used not only to break down the data into a more understandable format, but also to engage the reader visually, often by enticing them to learn more about the topic.